cgneo/CarbonTracker/reports/WeeklyReport6.md

 This week i worked on finishing the design of the windows with comparative graphs, adding a calendar to keep track of the date.
 I also coded the graph that will be on the front ui page, that when it is clicked will lead to the comparative graphs page.
 Next week I plan on adding the front page graph to the front page and coding the part that leads to the comparative graphs page.

-# Amine Lamouchi
-This week, I first attended a meeting to present the progress of the data team and did some demos of the code I wrote so far.
-After that I worked on merging the OCR with the queries program, but I was unsuccessful in solving their compatibility issues.
-This is mostly due to the difficulty of sending multiple queries at once, and parsing their response one by one.
-My goal is to solve this in the first half of the coming week as we are currently merging the different branches.

 # Lucas Serog
 This week I continued helping with the merging of the data code and the UI code.
 I gave a bit of clarity to Steven on what types of questions we will need to ask to users in order to get the information necessary from them.
 Additionally, I began testing the classes and their functions to make sure they worked properly.
 Specifically the object class.
 I found an error where I needed to implement pointers in order for the program not to bug.